Exam Countdown & Daily Study Target

 topics per day = ceil(remaining topics / days left)

-The result is rounded up with ceil so you finish with a small buffer rather than falling short.
+The result is rounded up with ceil so you never under-plan and always have a small buffer.
 The traffic light is set on the per-day figure: